Dandie Dinmont Terrier

 Unique facts and fascinating details

-- The Dandie Dinmont is the only breed of dog named after a fictional character.
+- The Dandie Dinmont is the only breed named after a fictional character.

 Frequently Asked Questions